Church World Service Greensboro is currently accepting applications for the following positions:

 NOTE: If you are applying for an internship in order to complete required hours for a Social Work field placement, please indicate so on your application.

 The R&P Intern works as a member of the case management team to assist newly arrived refugees in accessing services and building skills to achieve lasting self- sufficiency in the US.
 Interns will engage in direct service with clients to ensure that basic needs are met and assist clients to set both short and long-term goals. *This position requires driving*

 The PC Intern will work alongside the Senior Case Manager to support the resettlement of newly arriving refugees with the best opportunities for their integration into their new communities, supporting refugees with special needs that require more intensive case management. *This position requires driving*

 CWS-G provides low-cost, comprehensive immigration legal services to refugees and immigrants throughout the Triad, including green card applications for refugees and assisting eligible Lawful Permanent Residents to become U.S. citizens.
 The Legal Services intern will assist our staff attorney in conducting administrative tasks, completing casework, and working with legal clients to prepare for immigration appointments.
 The intern will also have the experience to shadow various immigration appointments.

 English as a Second Language (ESOL) is a service offered by CWS-G to assist clients who are in need of additional help learning the English language.
 During ESOL, English Language Learners (ELLs) learn the foundations of the English language through auditory and visual means.
-The majority of ELLs are new arrivals to the country with varying levels of exposure to the English language to which we are accustomed.
-The ESOL Tutor will work with the Volunteer Coordinator in creating lessons that will help to advance the ELLs understanding of the English language.
-The ESOL Tutor will, along with volunteer assistants, deliver lessons to adult refugee students in a non-traditional, in-home setting.
+The majority of ELLs are new arrivals to the country with varying levels of exposure to the English language.
+The ESOL Tutor will deliver lessons to adult refugee students in a non-traditional, in-home setting. *This position requires driving*